 Close to the famous Italian Cinque Terre and French regions such as Auvergne-Rhône-Alpes and its capital Lyon, and equally blessed by a mild climate that makes it a perfect destination all year round, Provence is a dream destination among Europeans.
 Gordes, a tiny village on the edge of a cliff, the green Vaucluse, the maze of alleys that is Lacoste are only some of the best places to visit in Provence, the wonderful region in southeastern France that every year attracts and amazes tourists from all over the world.

 Discover what are the best places to visit in Provence so you know where to go next time you travel to France

-The capital of the Vaucluse Department in southeastern France, even though not a small village, Avignon is one of the best places to visit in Provence for so many reasons.
+It’s the capital of the Vaucluse Department in southeastern France.
+Even though not a small village, visiting Avignon is one of the best things to do in Provence for so many reasons.